almero-digital-marketing/mikser-docs/layouts.md

 When you define a paging in your layout it will render several web pages adding a page number just before the extension.
 If we assume that there will be 3 pages the output of the rendering will be separated into 3 files - `posts.html`, `posts.1.html`, `posts.2.html`.

+If you want to add a reference to a page inside a layout that is different from the one that has the paging definition you can user `hrefPage` helper method.

+* `hrefPage(href, page)` - gets a reference to a specific document page.

 ### Using auto layouts
 Sometimes its not appropriate to add meta data to a document, but you still have to define a layout for those documents.
 You can define a layout to a set of documents in the Mikser configuration file.